dianamurariu/Rock-paper-scissors/README.md

 # Rock, Paper, Scissors Game

 Welcome to the Rock, Paper, Scissors game!
 This project is a simple and interactive game built with HTML, CSS and JS.
-The game includes instructions, round counting, user move images, random computer moves, score tracking and a final result alert after 7 rounds.

 ## Live Demo